cerebral/cerebral/packages/docs/content/best-practices/04_load-initial-data.en.md

 Now you do whatever data fetching and state updates you need in the **mounted** signal.

 ### With routing
 When you use the router there might be multiple entry points to your application and at any point you need to load some initial data.
-This is where factories comes to play.
+This is where factories comes in handy.
 Imagine one of the modules:

 ```js
 import openModule from './chains/openModule'